qurator-spk/neat/README.md

 Provided facsimile images are available via the [iiif.io](https://iiif.io/) Image API, [neat](https://github.com/qurator-spk/neat) supports the embedding of image snippets into its interface to assist data annotation and correction.
 This requires that the PAGE-XML OCR contains word bounding boxes.

 #### 2.8 Saving progress
 [neat](https://github.com/qurator-spk/neat) runs fully locally in the browser.
 Therefore it can not automatically save any changes you made to disk.
-You have to use the `Save Changes` button in order to so manually from time to time.
+You have to use the `Save Changes` button to do so manually from time to time.

 ### 3. Annotation Guidelines
 [Annotation Guidelines](https://github.com/qurator-spk/neat/blob/master/Annotation_Guidelines.pdf)